Cervical Spine Herniated Disc Overview

 If present muscle weakness may not be revealed unless the individual lifts weights and is familiar with which muscles are used with different positions.
 Sometimes, the weakness is significant and disabling.
 Other times, just feeling clumsy and dropping objects can be a symptom of weakness.

-While most patients may assume that they have a pinched nerve in the neck, the reality for most is that they have a herniated disc.
+While most patients may assume that they have a pinched nerve in the neck, the reality for most is that they have a cervical spine herniated disc.
 The biomechanics of a herniated disc are easy to understand.
 The nerve hole itself becomes larger with bending the head forward and away from the side that it is on.
 Bending the head backwards or to the side that the nerve hole or foramen is on will narrow the hole.
 Therefore, with a herniated disc, arm and shoulder pain will normally become worse with bending backwards or to the side of the arm pain as this maneuver causes further compression to the nerve.
 Obviously avoid any head motions that increase the pain into the arm, as it is not a good idea to crush this nerve any further.

 Most of the varying herniations will cause moderate discomfort to intense pain in the shoulder, neck and upper back area depending on the location of the herniation.
 The most common symptoms are a dull, nagging pain in the neck or between the shoulder blades.
 This pain will become more intense if the patient bends the neck backwards (this narrows the hole the nerve lives in) or with lifting or exercising.
 Some activities can be more painful (bike riding with a low stem and swimming can extend the neck causing increased pain).